-There is a recognised need to embed peatland learning and training in education not only to share understanding of the importance of UK peatlands to broad audiences but to inspire peatland managers of the future.
+There is a recognised need to embed peatland learning and training in formal and informal education not only to share understanding of the importance of UK peatlands to broad audiences but to inspire peatland managers of the future.
+This page provides resources to support peatland learning and training as well as a scoping study into how this may be achieved.

 A Scoping Study was commissioned to investigate opportunities to provide peatland learning opportunities to school and further education (FE) school/college partnership students within local communities across a National scale.